-Thanks to Jon Canlas I also fell in love with Medium format film, and as a result I also shoot Hasselblad V and H systems now and then when I get the itch.
+Thanks to Jon Canlas I also fell in love with Medium format film, and as a result I also shoot an old Hasselblad V or H now and then when I get the itch.

 For lighting I use a combo of Arri Fresnels and Elinchrom scan lights for studio work, and good old fashioned natural light with a very occasional reflector outdoors.

 What other Photographers do you admire or follow?

 My arts education is college level, and I'm a philistine at heart, but I know what I like when I see it.

 It should come as no surprise that I love the work of Hurrell, Bull, Man Ray, Lee Miller, Mark Shaw, Edward Quinn, and JeanLoup Sieff.

 For more modern names, I admire Vincent Peters work, also Peter Lindbergh and for different reasons, Sebastiao Salgado.
 But generally I try not to obsess over other photographers work.
 It's hard enough to pull original ideas out of your head without drowning yourself in other peoples work non stop.

 The photographers and sites I follow, tend not to be about the work, but about being enthused by people who are genuinely enthusiastic.
 My top picks for getting enthused?
 I've always enjoyed Johnny Patience's Site.
 I still love seeing Steve Huff get worked up over a new toy, value Ming Thein's more analytic articles, and enjoy Kai Wongs antics.
 No 500px, no youtube, no hanging around on Purpleport or Model Mayhem -sorry!